 See the Crescent Moon Silver 9 See the Women's Crescent Moon Silver 13

 Weight: 2 lbs.
 9.3 oz.

 What we don’t: Built for running and therefore not a true all-rounder.

 The snowshoes above are bulky and cumbersome for jogging or moving fast on firm snow, which is where the Atlas Run comes in.
 This streamlined construction strips away any excess: the profile is narrow and relatively short at 22 inches, the BOA binding system has no frills but is easy to cinch around a pair of low-top waterproof shoes, and it has an aggressive stance that feels natural at speed (or at least as natural as you can be while running in 22-inch shoes).
-The Atlas Run also is a decent value, undercutting the carbon Crescent Moon Rocket below by $150.

 The downside of a running snowshoe is that it can’t match a traditional design for hiking use.
 The narrow shape is optimized for hardpack or light amounts of powder, and the springy construction is prone to kicking up snow as you walk.
 If you want a single pair of snowshoes, one of the all-rounders above will be your best bet.
 But for those looking to expand your running season into the winter months, this Atlas deserves a serious look.

 What we like: Traction from the Lightning Ascent with a tough plastic build.

 What we don’t: There are more comfortable options for the price.